kwabenasapong/openpldoc/manual/source/songs.rst

 .. image:: pics/songselectlyricsdownload.png

-You will be asked to choose a download location if your browser does not automatically select that for you.
-Select this file from the OpenLP import window and then click :guilabel:`Next`.
-You can also select multiple songs for import at once on most operating systems by selecting the first item in the list then holding the shift key and select the last item in the list.
-When finished, you will see that your import has completed.
+You will be asked to choose a download location if your browser does not automatically select one for you.
+Select the downloaded file from the OpenLP import window and then click :guilabel:`Next`.
+When import is finished, you will find your song in the :ref:`g-media-manager`.

+**Note:** Most operating systems allow you to select multiple songs for import by selecting the first item in the list and then holding the :kbd:`Shift` and selecting the last item in the list or holding the :kbd:`Ctrl` and selecting the files individually.

 .. image:: pics/finishedimport.png